Poison residues in food animals

 Managing the risks of poison residues

-Poisons should be laid in a way that only the target pest animals can easily access and eat the poison.
+Laying poisons should be done in a manner to minimise exposure to non-target animals while targeting the pest animal.
 Product labels give clear directions on how to use poisons, including which poisons must be laid in bait stations.
 Signs must also be posted in areas where poisons have been laid.

 Don't eat offal from wild-caught animals